Lille France is a perfect city to visit if you’re interested in art, history and delicious food. These are the best things to do in Lille.

 La Piscine Museum is an old swimming pool that has been transformed into an art museum.
 A major eye-catcher is a room with a large pool, where many statues have been set up.
 A visit to this museum is a must for architecture and art lovers.

-Art in the metro stations
+Check out the art in the metro stations

 And if you do go to La Piscine, you might as well get off every now and then at a metro station.
 You can find super cool art in many metro stations, including this huge mural in Lille Europe.